Skip to content

 Args:

-quantized_depth (np.ndarray): Quantized depth tensor.
+quantized_depth (np.ndarray or th.tensor): Quantized depth tensor.

 min_depth (float): Minimum depth value.